fubar2/flaskdashboard/README.md

 Summary:

-** Random variation is unavoidable and adds "noise" if it's unbiased which ours probably is.
-Systematic variation is more or less fixed and consistent within each load cell/plant series and seem unlikely to make much difference to the estimate of growth based on the slope between successive watering time maximum weights.**
+**Random variation is unavoidable and adds "noise".
+It's not so bad if it's unbiased which ours probably is so we essentially ignore it.
+Systematic variation is more or less fixed and consistent within each load cell/plant series and seem unlikely to make much difference to the estimate of growth based on the slope between successive watering time maximum weights**

 Components